Discovering Appomattox Court House: A Road Trip to Civil War History

 The story of Appomattox Court House begins with the US Civil War.

-The conflict kicked off with President Abraham Lincoln's election in December 1860.
+The conflict began with President Abraham Lincoln's election in November 1860.
 Eleven southern states, starting with South Carolina, seceded from the United States, and then in April 1861, the South Carolina militia attacked and seized the federally owned Fort Sumter, near Charleston.

 The end of the war began on April 9, 1865, when Confederate General Robert E. Lee surrendered to Union General Ulysses S. Grant at the McLean House in the small Virginia village called Appomattox Court House.
 Yes, I was confused too.
 When I first arrived, I thought the town was named Appomattox and the surrender took place in the courthouse.
 The full name of the village is Appomattox Court House, and the surrender took place in Wilmer McLean's private residence.